Know Your Riding Risk Factors

 • Traffic Congestion?
 With drivers talking on cell phones, texting, trying to read while driving, and the myriad of other distractions available in the 21st century, the heightened exposure of riding in heavy traffic is pretty obvious.
 Because many of those other drivers may not be alert to your presence, riders have to be extra alert to the rapid-fire succession of threats developing around them.

-If you start combining some of these hazards (and I’m sure you can add to the list), as illustrated by the areas of overlap in the Venn diagram, then it’s apparent that your risk profile can increase dramatically.
+If you start combining some of these hazards (and I’m sure you can add to the list), then it’s apparent that your risk profile can increase dramatically.
 Riders should continuously assess their riding perils, both before and during the ride, so they can mitigate them.
 Sometimes, when the threat level is just too high, the best mitigation may be to just not ride.